Eleven (Stranger Things): Fictional character biography

-Born Jane Ives on June 7, 1971, Eleven is the daughter of Teresa "Terry" Ives, and a participant in the MKUltra experiments conducted by the Central Intelligence Agency (CIA).
 Eleven appears to have been born a psychic with notable telekinetic and extrasensory abilities.
 However, when she uses these abilities to a significant degree, she becomes temporarily weakened and her nose bleeds.
-At birth, Eleven was taken away from her mother by Dr. Martin Brenner and was raised as a test subject at Hawkins National Laboratory in order to develop her psychokinetic skills.
 When placed in a sensory deprivation tank, she can use remote viewing to access other dimensions, primarily for the purposes of espionage.
 In addition, Eleven can open and close portals, known as "Gates", to a parallel dimension called the Upside Down.